 Tip 1: Co-Create Your Economy With Your Students

-Creating classroom expectations, jobs, bonus opportunities, reasons to be fined, and classroom store items with your students increases engagement, promotes accountability, and helps foster a positive and inclusive classroom environment.
+Creating classroom expectations, jobs, bonus opportunities, and classroom store items with your students increases engagement, promotes accountability, and helps foster a positive and inclusive classroom environment.

 Example Lesson Plans:

 Introduce your economy piece by piece instead of rolling it all out at once.
 This allows students to really internalize each component and fully engage with your economy.
 Spend time, in the beginning, to make everything just the way you want it, and the rest of the year will be smooth sailing 🙌🏼

 Week 1: Start giving bonuses, and fines (and really go heavy on them!
 See Tip 3).